-The death of a nursery operator has income tax and capital gains tax consequences for the deceased person, the deceased estate and the heirs or legatees.
+The death of an individual who carries on nursery operations has income tax and capital gains tax consequences for the deceased person, the deceased estate and the heirs or legatees.
 These consequences are briefly discussed below with reference to produce.